Wizards-vs-Robots/documentation/srs.md

 engaging, there will be different robot classes with different defining attributes (1st semester).
 Rewarding the player and making the game progressively harder is on the agenda for the second part of the project (2nd semester).
-Defeating different robots should yield different interesting rewards (buffs or items) to help defeat the strenghening enemy party (2nd semester).
+Defeating different robots should yield different interesting rewards (buffs or items) to help defeat the strengthening enemy party (2nd semester).
 Making the enemy waves more and more difficult makes the game more engaging.
 Additionally, we want fancily animated robots (additional feature).

 #### 3.1 e) Wizard